 Global Giving is trusting and championing projects protecting marine habitats and conserving sea life such as protecting marine environment in Thailand lead by Daniel Sitarenios, restoring corals in the Dominican Republic lead by Ruben Torres, or preserving Chile’s oceans treasures lead by Alex Munoz.

-Bateau Bay, NSW, Australia
+Bateau Bay, Australia